-    Side effects of red yeast rice are similar to those of statins (International Journal of General Medicine, April 30, 2019).
+Side effects of RYR are similar to those of statins (International Journal of General Medicine, April 30, 2019).
 Be alert for muscle pain and weakness, elevations in blood sugar and nerve pain.

 Q. I am a woman who had a heart attack and bypass surgery two years ago.
 I was then prescribed three different statins, one at a time.
 They all caused me severe pain.
 Nevertheless, I had to continue.